yash9111/questdb.io/docs/develop/insert-data.md

 :::tip

-Prefer the [PostgreSQL interface](#postgresql-wire-protocol) if you are generating sql programmatically.
+Use the [PostgreSQL interface](#postgresql-wire-protocol) if you are generating SQL programmatically.

-Prefer [ILP](#influxdb-line-protocol) if you need high-performance inserts.
+Use [ILP](#influxdb-line-protocol) if you need high-performance inserts.

 :::